pawjast/code_and_pepper/README.md

 # code_and_pepper
-🐍 code I casually post on the web
+🐍 code I post on the web

 # Summary
 The table below describes the content of this repo.